typelevel/scala/README.md

 ## Should I use Typelevel Scala?
 In production?

 The baseline for Typelevel Scala is the corresponding version of Lightbend Scala.
-Every bugfix or feature addition to Typelevel Scala exists as a pull request against that Lightbend Scala version which will have been passed by the full Scala toolchain test suite and, in most cases, will have been reviewed by the Lightbend Scala compiler team.
+Every bugfix or feature addition to Typelevel Scala exists as a pull request against that Lightbend Scala version, so will have been passed by the full Scala toolchain test suite and, in most cases, will have been reviewed by the Lightbend Scala compiler team.

 If you are affected by one of the bugs which Typelevel Scala addresses then you will have to weigh the risks and costs of using a compiler with the bug (perhaps with workarounds using unnecessarily complex encodings, macros or compiler plugins), against the risks and costs of using an alternative Scala distribution which fixes that bug.
 Only you can make that call.
-The same applies to the additional features that Typelevel Scala supports.
+The same considerations apply to the additional features that Typelevel Scala supports.

 More generally there are many reasons why you might want to use and contribute to Typelevel Scala,